EAGrup4/OpinaliaClient/README.md

-# OpinaliaClient
+# OpinaliaWeb
-This is the Opinalia client!
+This is the Opinalia Web Client!
 In order to run the application: npm start